-Although PowerPoint does include options to use pictures, SmartArt, charts, sounds, and even video clips, I yet have to see a presentation that had no text at all.
+Although PowerPoint does include options to use pictures, SmartArt, charts, sounds, and even video clips, we yet have to see a presentation that had no text at all.
 Nothing conveys a message better than text, and even pictures do need captions in the form of text.
-In PowerPoint, several slide objects can include text -- these include text placeholders, text boxes, shapes, tables, SmartArt, charts, etc. In this tutorial though, we are only exploring selecting and editing text within text placeholders, text boxes, and shapes.
+In PowerPoint, several slide objects can include text.
+These include text placeholders, text boxes, shapes, tables, SmartArt, charts, etc. In this tutorial though, we are only exploring selecting and editing text within text placeholders, text boxes, and shapes.

 Figure 1: Entire Placeholder is selected